delawaremathguy/ShoppingList14/README.md

 ### App Architecture Comment

 As I said above, this app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into trouble when deleting Core Data objects.
-Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would tuen the list into a subscriber to each of the Locations in the list), but there were problems with that as well.
+Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would turn the list into a subscriber to each of the Locations in the list), but there were problems with that as well.

 I finally settled on more of an MVVM-style architecture, posting internal notifications through the NotificationCenter that an `Item` or a `Location` has either been created, or edited, or is about to be deleted.
 View models would react appropriately.

 That design worked in  version 1.0 of ShoppingList, but I decided that I should go back and revisit the design again.
-What always bothered me about the current state of SwiftUI views using @FetchRequest was that they need to know or understand that the data they process comes from Core Data, as well as expose some of the gritty details of Core Data (e.g. @FetchRequests needed to know about SortDescriptors and keyPaths) and possibly know whento unwrap or test for nil on values.
+What always bothered me about the current state of SwiftUI views using @FetchRequest was that they need to know or understand that the data they process comes from Core Data, as well as expose some of the gritty details of Core Data (e.g. @FetchRequests needed to know about SortDescriptors and keyPaths) and possibly know when to unwrap or test for nil on values.

 The design here lives somewhere between MVVM and basic, @FetchRequest-driven SwiftUI views.
 My stated goal of the redesigned code is that